Everyone

 • they may have to take leave without pay (or another form of leave that they agree with their employer).

-Erin considers Mayce’s request and tells her she can only take 1 week of annual holidays in advance, because if she took 2 weeks in advance this year, the following year Mayce would only have 2 weeks’ annual holidays to cover the next closedown.
+Erin considers Mayce’s request and tells her she can only take 1 week of annual holidays in advance, because if she took 2 weeks in advance this year, the following year Mayce would only have 2 weeks’ annual holidays to cover the next annual closedown.

 If an employee is not yet entitled to annual holidays

-• taken unpaid leave of more than a week and this has moved forward their anniversary date for annual holidays entitlement, or
+• taken unpaid leave of more than a week and this has moved their anniversary date for annual holidays entitlement, or

 • at some time, received pay for their annual holidays on a pay-as-you-go basis.